Friends of Nevada Wilderness is proud to share information about one of our most exciting volunteer opportunities, our Alternative Break program!

 What are the age requirements?

 Due to the week-long nature of this project and US Fish & Wildlife Service volunteer protocols, we can only accept participants that are 18 years of age or older.
+We have a suggested upper age limit of 39 as our program focuses on young adults.

 Can I bring my dog?

-Due to safety reasons and concern for the animal’s well-being we do not allow pets at Alternative Break.
+No. Due to safety reasons and concern for the animal’s well-being we do not allow pets at Alternative Break.
 There are swinging tools and moving objects at our work sites, which could be potentially hazardous.
 In addition, while your pet may be adorable and well-behaved, not everyone is comfortable around dogs.
 We are, however, happy to see your cute photos and videos around the campfire.

 **A negative COVID test is required before the trip.
 Thank you for your support as we cooperate to ensure a safe and enjoyable Alternative Break for all.